You can view all of my Posts by clicking on the following Link: HelpMeFixHome.com

 b.)
 A Secondary Base for your Yard Projects

-These two areas are where you will store your tools, equipment, supplies, and accessories for completing all of your applicable projects.
+These two areas are where you will store your tools, equipment, supplies, and accessories for completing all of your Home Projects.

-Your Primary Base, ideally, should be set up inside of your home and contain most of your tools, supplies, and accessories for completing any and all of your Home Projects.
+Your Primary Base, ideally, should be set up inside of your Home and contain most of your tools, supplies, and accessories for completing any and all of your Home Projects.
+If you do not have the room there, an alternative place is your garage or shed.

 You must do what works best for you.

 Again, since everyone has different space constraints, there is no single solution to cover everyone’s needs.
-Your Primary Base may be a converted coat closet, a spare room, or a portion of your basement or garage.
+Your Primary Base may be a converted coat closet, a spare room, or a portion of your basement or garage, but ideally, all Primary Bases should:

 a.
 Be as Close as Possible to the Main Areas of your Home in order to allow you quick access to commonly used Tools and Supplies for conveniently completing your Inside Home Projects.

 b.
-Be Large Enough to Hold Your Main Tool Box With Your Most Commonly Used Tools Stored Inside, such as: screwdrivers, pliers, wrenches, etc.
+Be Large Enough to Hold Your Main Tool Box With Your Most Commonly Used Tools, such as: screwdrivers, pliers, wrenches, etc.

 c.
 Have Some Shelving to hold paint cans, and boxed fasteners such as: screws, nails, mollies, etc.